muratk5n/thirdwave/en/README.md

 ---

 You either blow the fuse at home or at the local [transformer](https://aemo.com.au/-/media/files/stakeholder_consultation/consultations/nem-consultations/2020/draft-2020-isp/submissions/paul-matthews-submission-draft-2020-isp.pdf).
-The tech is a piece of shit.
+The tech is crap.
 It needs to be abandoned asap.

 Quartz: "Many homes aren’t ready to charge electric cars without blowing the fuse"